RutledgePaulV/datalogger/readme.md

 ### Configuration

 Place a datalogger.edn on the root of your classpath.
 That's it.
+Bundled adapters will route all java logging libraries through datalogger and they'll be subject to its configuration.

 ```clojure